-For job hunters, before the first phone call or face-to-face meeting one email thread can cement an impression that could help or harm your career.
-Similarly, how you come across via email in the office can create a lasting image of how you are perceived by the wider business.
+For job hunters, before the first phone call or face-to-face meeting, one email thread can cement an impression that could help or harm your career.
+Similarly, how you come across via email in the office can create a lasting image of how the wider business perceives you.

-2) Get to the point.
+2) Get to the Point.
 Yesterday.

 “I hope you are well and enjoying the sweet song of summer along with my salutations as I was wondering about enquiring about…” Stop.
 There is nothing worse than not knowing the purpose of an email when you are already halfway through reading it.